 Aspirants can download the Indian National Army Notes PDF given below for the exam preparation:

 Indian National Army UPSC Notes:- Download PDF Here

 Following the outbreak of World War II, Japan invaded South East Asia.
 At the time 70,000 troops were stationed in the region, most of them along the Malayan coast.
 Japan conducted a lightning campaign which culminated in the fall of the Malayan peninsula and Singapore in 1942.
 In the Singapore campaign alone, 45,000 Indian prisoners of war were captured.
 It was from these prisoners of war that the Japanese decided to create an auxiliary army which would fight against the British.

 The first INA was formed under Mohan Singh, a former officer of the British Indian Army captured during the Malay campaign.
-Conditions in the prisoner of war camps, as well as resentment against the British in general, saw many prisoners of war volunteer join the Indian National Army
+Conditions in the prisoner-of-war camps, as well as resentment against the British in general, saw many prisoners of war volunteer to join the Indian National Army.

 The initiative received considerable support from the Imperial Japanese Army and from the ethnic Indian population of South-East Asia.
-However, disagreements between Mohan Singh and Japanese Army Command regarding the autonomy of the Indian National Army led to the disbandment of the first INA in December 1942
+However, disagreements between Mohan Singh and the Japanese Army Command regarding the autonomy of the Indian National Army led to the disbandment of the first INA in December 1942.

 For those candidates who have taken History as an optional in the UPSC Mains Exam, the UPSC History Syllabus page will be of immense use.